bbzaffari/MMIO-tripleDes-VHDL-core/README.md

 ---

-# 🧩 Signal Mapping in VHDL and Register Binding
+# 🧩 Bidirectional hardware-software interface for cryptographic peripherals

 This project implements a **memory-mapped interface** between a 3DES hardware encryption core (written in VHDL) and a processor (e.g., RISC-V) via low-level C bindings.

-## Signal Mapping
+## Signal Mapping / RTL Bus Interface Logic for MMIO
 ##### The VHDL process that maps read/write operations to internal hardware signals

 This pattern follows the classical ***`memory-mapped I/O`*** architecture, where: